 60-70% humidity.
 They really like humidity, so consider a humidifier, or at least a water filled pebble tree underneath the pot and a regular misting.

-Tip: get a humidity meter, this really does not like to drop to low humidity levels.
+Tip: get a humidity meter, this really does not like to drop to low humidity levels, we recommend a digital thermometer hygrometer (amazon affiliate link).

 How To Propagate Anthurium Warocqueanum